gillbreath/pad/README.md

 - Cypress will launch.
 Choose Chrome (other browsers not yet supported)
 - Open localhost:4173

+## Features
+- `dataEntities`
+  - data described here will automatically get CRUD functionality, routes & forms
+  - data entities can also be automatically be rendered as tables or ULs
+- `pageRoutes`
+  - describe non-data functionality here

 ## Lead maintainer
 The lead maintainer at this time is Elias Carlston.
 His email is elias@eliascarlston.com.